tfeuerbach/virginiatech-email-saver/README.md

 - **Automated Gmail Logins** — Selenium drives a headless Chrome instance through VT's SSO portal, Google sign-in, and Duo 2FA prompts.
 - **Configurable Login Cadence** — Set how often the app logs in on your behalf (1–90 days, defaults to 25) via a dashboard slider.
+- **Preferred Login Time** — Pick your preferred hour and timezone for scheduled logins.
+Timezone is auto-detected from your browser and can be overridden from the dashboard.
-- **Background Scheduler** — A daemon thread checks daily for accounts due for a login and runs them automatically.
+- **Background Scheduler** — A daemon thread runs hourly clock-aligned checks, firing overdue logins immediately and scheduling upcoming ones with precise timers.
 - **Login Reminders** — Optional email notification the day before each login, toggleable on/off from the dashboard.
 Also includes a downloadable recurring `.ics` calendar event (Apple Calendar, Google Calendar, Outlook).
-- **SMS Notifications** — Opt-in text message reminders via Twilio, sent ~1 minute before each scheduled login.
+- **SMS Notifications** — Opt-in text message reminders via Twilio, sent ~1 minute before each scheduled login so you're ready for the Duo push.
 - **Custom Notification Email** — Use a different email address for login reminders instead of your VT email.
 - **Account Removal** — Remove your account and all stored data with a swipe-to-confirm gesture.
 Log in again any time to re-register.
 - **Privacy Policy** — In-app privacy policy covering data handling, third-party services, and opt-out instructions.